nearform/titus/docs/devops/aws/README.md

 The web stack contains a React.js [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) which provides the UI.

 The application has a single entry point through CloudFront that manage the routing serving static files from an S3 Bucket and the api calls from the Api Gateway.
+The Terraform code uploads a static placeholder website (https://github.com/sebastian9486/static-placeholder-website) as a test landing page.

-The Api service runs on Ecs Fargate container service with a Network Load Balancer (NLB) and an Autoscaling.
+The Api service runs on Ecs Fargate container service with a Network Load Balancer (NLB) and Autoscaling.

 The Authentication is managed by Api Gateway through a Cognito UserPool.